vyap2000/Project-4/README.md

 ### Goal:
 #### Scrape your own data from a job aggregation tool like Indeed.com in order to collect the data to best answer these two questions.

+### Directions
+#### In this project you will be leveraging a variety of skills.
+The first will be to use the web-scraping and/or API techniques you've learned to collect data on data jobs from Indeed.com or another aggregator.
+Once you have collected and cleaned the data, you will use it to answer the two questions described above.